merenlab/merenlab.org/software/anvio/help/programs/anvi-estimate-metabolism/index.md

 ## Running metabolism estimation on a single contigs database

 There are several possible inputs to this program.
 For single genomes (isolate genomes or MAGs, for example) you can provide a <span class="artifact-n">[contigs-db](/software/anvio/help/artifacts/contigs-db)</span>.
 If your <span class="artifact-n">[contigs-db](/software/anvio/help/artifacts/contigs-db)</span> describes a metagenome rather than a single genome, you can provide the flag `--metagenome-mode`.
-In metagenome mode, KOfam hits in the <span class="artifact-n">[contigs-db](/software/anvio/help/artifacts/contigs-db)</span> are analyzed as though they belong to one collective genome, despite the fact that the sequences represent multiple different populations.
+In metagenome mode, estimation is run on each contig individually - that is, only KOfam hits within the same contig are allowed to contribute to the completeness score of a given KEGG module.
 Alternatively, if you have binned your metagenome sequences into separate populations and would like metabolism estimation to be run separately on each bin, you can provide a <span class="artifact-n">[profile-db](/software/anvio/help/artifacts/profile-db)</span> and a <span class="artifact-n">[collection](/software/anvio/help/artifacts/collection)</span>.

 This program always takes one or more contigs database(s) as input, but what is in those contigs dbs depends on the context (ie, genome, metagenome, bin).
 In the case of internal genomes (or bins), is possible to have multiple inputs but only one input contigs db.
 So for clarity's sake, we sometimes refer to the inputs as 'samples' in the descriptions below.
 If you are getting confused, just try to remember that a 'sample' can be a genome, a metagenome, or a bin.